Some of the resources below may be affiliate links, meaning I get paid a commission (at no extra cost to you) if you use that link to make a purchase.

 If you have an overwatered jade plant then the leaves may begin to drop.
 You will also notice the jade plant leaves turning yellow and drooping.
 When you feel the leaves they will be soft and soggy to touch and sometimes the branches will also feel this way.

 These are all symptoms of root rot and if this happens you should check the bottom of the plant.
 If the roots are covered in a slimy, black/brown substance then unfortunately it means it is rotting at the roots.
-If you leave the root rot to continue to spread, you’ll notice your jade plant leaves turning black.
+Leaving the root rot to continue to spread will cause your jade plant leaves turning black.

 If you think your jade plant is dropping leaves due to root rot, then you should immediately remove the plant from its pot, wash away the soil, cut away any damaged roots and repot.

 As with overwatering, underwatering can also be a cause of the jade plant dropping leaves.
 It’s all about finding a healthy balance.
 Underwatering can also cause the leaves to turn red.